muziejus/transverse/index.md

 Stich von Joachim Bering von 1613](https://commons.wikimedia.org/wiki/File:Koenigsberg,_Map_by_Bering_1613.jpg).”</div>

-Note: so let’s get a sense of what Königsberg looked like back then.
-Here I’ve colored in the Pregel to make the bridges stand out a bit more, and this is where the Collegium was, behind the cathedral on Kneiphof.
+Note: so let’s get a sense of the nature of the challenge.
+Here I’ve colored in the Pregel to make the seven bridges stand out a bit more, and this is where the Collegium was, behind the cathedral on Kneiphof.

 ---